FactomProject/FactomDocs/whitepaper.md

 Abstract
 --------

 Factom is an open source project which leverages the irreversible security of the Bitcoin Block Chain ("blockchain").
 Multiple user's data is collected by the Factom system and is packaged with other user's data.
 The entire set of data is distilled to a single hash which is placed in the blockchain.
-The data package is then published on a peer-to-peer network, allowing users to download the entire set of timestamps.
+The data package is then published on a peer-to-peer network, allowing users to download the entire set of data.

 Factom secures the entries by creating a hierarchical system of blocks and hashes culminating into a single hash every ten minutes.
 This single hash is placed into the Bitcoin blockchain.
-These structures holding and securing the entries are shared on an P2P network, using a BitTorrent like protocol.
+These structures holding and securing the entries are shared on a P2P network, using a BitTorrent like protocol.
 The structures are arranged in a hierarchy, allowing for compact proofs.
 The arrangement also allows users to download only the data subset they are interested in, and still be able to create proofs on their data, such as proofs of the negative (the hash of this document is not in the ledger).

 Factom is run on a system of federated servers.
 The servers are subject to real time audits, which provide users assurance that the servers are implementing published policies.
 This system of audits is referred to as Proof by Audit.